rdiyewar/yardstick-geode/README.md

 ## Installation
 1. Create a local clone of repository
-2. Run `mvn package` command for Yardstick Apache Ignite POM
+2. Run `mvn package` command for Yardstick Apache Geode POM

 ## Provided Benchmarks
 The following benchmarks are provided:

-1. `GetBenchmark` - benchmarks atomic distributed cache get operation
+1. `GeodeGetBenchmark` - benchmarks atomic distributed cache get operation
-2. `PutBenchmark` - benchmarks atomic distributed cache put operation
+2. `GeodePutBenchmark` - benchmarks atomic distributed cache put operation
-3. `PutGetBenchmark` - benchmarks atomic distributed cache put and get operations together
+3. `GeodePutGetBenchmark` - benchmarks atomic distributed cache put and get operations together

 ## Writing Apache Geode Benchmarks
 All benchmarks extend `GeodeAbstractBenchmark` class.
 A new benchmark should also extend this abstract class and implement `test` method.
 This is the method that is actually benchmarked.